Kitwe Derby: Recent Incidents

 The 2025 edition of the Kitwe Derby ended in drama and controversy.
 A late penalty awarded to Power Dynamos led to outrage among Nkana supporters, resulting in crowd trouble and vandalism.
 Over 500 stadium seats were reportedly damaged, and the Zambian government publicly condemned the violence.

 Despite the tension, the match ended 1–1 and was hailed for its competitive quality.

-Competitive Record
+Competitive record

-Since 2011, Power Dynamos have held a slight upper hand in the derby, with 16 wins compared to Nkana’s 10, and 6 draws.
-In that time, 70 goals have been scored—42 by Power and 28 by Nkana.
-However, form is often considered irrelevant in this fixture, with both teams typically rising to the occasion regardless of their league standing.
+Since 2011, Power Dynamos have held the advantage in the derby.
+They had won 16 of the 32 recorded meetings, compared with 10 wins for Nkana and six draws, before the 2025–26 season.
+The teams drew 1–1 on 8 November 2025 before Power Dynamos won 1–0 at home on 11 April 2026.
+Power Dynamos therefore have 17 wins to Nkana's 10, with seven draws in the recorded meetings since 2011.